chrisnoonan98675/site/xl-release/how-to/configure-an-external-database.markdown

 XL Release 6.0.0 includes an [active/hot-standby](/xl-release/how-to/configure-active-failover.html) feature that requires you to store the XL Release repository and archive database in external databases.

-## Supported databases
+## Recommended databases

-XL Release supports the following external databases:
+The following external databases are recommended:

 * MySQL
 * PostgreSQL